 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-You’ve probably heard it before; don’t despise small beginnings!
-Many of us have heard that said but, come on, small beginnings can be frustrating for just about anyone!
+You’ve probably heard it many times before; don’t despise small beginnings!
+Many of us have heard that saying but, come on, small beginnings can be frustrating for just about anyone!

 It doesn’t matter if you are a blogger or starting a business or going to school, it may even be a relationship; we all want things to move faster!
 We all want to see SOME evidence of progress.

 But many times, that evidence just doesn’t come right away.

 Elijah and the Cloud

 Elijah was a prophet and the land was experiencing a period of drought.
 He had a promise from God that He would send rain upon the land.
 So Elijah goes to King Ahab and says, in 1 Kings 18:41

 And Elijah said to Ahab, “Go, eat and drink, for there is the sound of a heavy rain”.
 NIV

 Now, at this time, there isn’t a cloud in the sky, but Elijah had faith!
 He trusted the Lord.

 So, Ahab actually listens and he goes off to do as Elijah said.
 He goes off to eat and drink, but Elijah has other plans.
 He goes up to the summit of Carmel.
 And what does he do?